cagrimmett/slack-toggl-command/README.md

 ### Configure the variables file.
 1. Copy the variables-dist.php file to `variables.php`
 2. Fill out the Slack token you got while setting up the slash command.
-3. Fill out users' Slack usernames with their corresponding Toggl API keys.
+3. Fill out users' Slack usernames with their corresponding Toggl API keys in the array.
 They can get those keys at the bottom of [https://toggl.com/app/profile](https://toggl.com/app/profile).
 4. Enter a workspace ID for your team. to find yours, log in to [Toggl](http://toggl.com), then go to [https://www.toggl.com/api/v8/workspaces](https://www.toggl.com/api/v8/workspaces).
 Pick the ID of the workspace you want to use.
 Don't wrap it in quotes; it needs to be an integer.
 5. Set your team's default [timezone](http://php.net/manual/en/timezones.php).
 Right now it is set to `america/new_york`.
 6. Save the file as `variables.php` in the same directory and you are good to go!